Help! My Child is Struggling with Math

 This often-dreaded subject becomes easy and attainable when it is presented to kinesthetic children using all the right-brained elements that make perfect sense to them.
 A prerequisite for this study is fluency with sums to 10 (see item 1 above).

-The track record of Right-Brained Multiplication & Division is that children who had failed to learn their multiplication tables were able to very quickly master them when they used this right-brained approach.
+The track record of Right-Brained Multiplication & Division is that children who had not been able to learn their multiplication tables were able to very quickly master them when they used this right-brained approach.

 MY SON LOVES THIS!

 "My son loves this book!
 He is definitely a right-brain learner and this is a book that he can actually enjoy while he is learning.
 We have had no tears with this book, as we have with regular homework.
 Just yesterday we finished a chapter and he decided to read the next one on his own!"

 Fractions are historically one of those hated subjects because children rarely understand what is actually happening when they compute using fractions.
 Traditionally, children are just asked to memorize fractions and the rules for computing with them.